 Peekamoose Blue Hole

-UPDATE 6/28/18- The DEC has instituted a permit system for Blue Hole, please see the new regulations here before planning your visit:
+UPDATE 5/14/21- The DEC has instituted a permit system for Blue Hole they are required seven days a week May 15th through Sept.
+15, please see the new regulations here before planning your visit.

 UPDATE- We have been contacted about the amount of litter being left at Blue Hole, and this area is in danger of being shut down.
 This is publicly owned land, and part of our hope for See/Swim is that people will get to know their local waterways, and work to protect them.
 However, Blue Hole is a famous location that has been covered by many publications, and it is being impacted by the amount of visitors.